Category Archives: Fashion

 SUMMER FASHIONS.
 (1844, January 4).
 Launceston Advertiser (Tas. : 1829 – 1846), p.
 4. Retrieved November 24, 2012, from http://nla.gov.au/nla.news-article84772233

-Fashion reports cam from England and were for the wealthier woman, with much of the clothing too impractical and expensive for the average pioneering woman .
+Fashion reports cam from England and was for the wealthier woman, with much of the clothing too impractical and expensive for the average pioneering woman.
 The following article is about June fashions (English summer) and published in September 1849 for the Australian summer.

 sum72sum73